Lyanco: International career

 On 28 January 2016, Lyanco announced on his official Twitter account that he had agreed with officials from the Football Association of Serbia, to represent Serbian youth teams at international level.
 He featured for Serbia U19 in the qualifiers for the U19 European Championship.
 Subsequently, he accepted a call up by Brazil U20 boss Rogério Micale and switched his allegiance back to Brazil.

 Personal life

 Lyanco is married and has a daughter.
+In May 2024, he revealed that he suffers from anxiety and panic attacks, with manager Russell Martin praising him for opening up about his mental health struggles.